Stratosphere-Studios/777-300ER/README.md

 ## INSTALLATION
 Just extract the aircraft folder and move it to your X-Plane aircraft folder.
 For stable releases, look [here](https://github.com/StratosphereStudios/777/releases) (none yet), and for all the latest updates, go [here](https://github.com/StratosphereStudios/777), click the green "Code" button, then click "Download Zip".
 This version gets updated frequently.

-If you're on Windows, you'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) in order to use this aircraft.
+If you're on Windows, you'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft.

 ## OLD REPOSITORY
 If you want to see more update history, you can check our [old repository.](https://github.com/StratosphereStudios/777)